What is the minimum depth your screed can be applied over insulation?

 What about running the Underfloor Heating – UFH?

 Did you know…?
-Our Alpha Hemihydrate Screed can be installed in a heated floating-floor screed construction, uniquely, with the commissioned underfloor heating system up and running @ 25°C?!
+Our Alpha Hemihydrate Screed can be installed in a heated floating-floor screed construction, uniquely, with the commissioned underfloor heating system up and running at 25°C?!
 Even further reducing drying times with the floor screed dry in 8 days!

 What are the relevant Floor Screed Standards